-In recent years we responded to about 65 call-outs per year where our specialist skills and equipment are needed to help local people who are injured, taken ill or in need of help.
+In recent years on average we responded to 64 call-outs per year where our specialist skills and equipment are needed to help local people who are injured, taken ill or in need of help.
 We cover a wide area including the northern half of the North York Moors, the coast from Sandsend up to Hartlepool and the Tees Valley.

-In addition to the Search and Rescue Team Members we have an Operational Support Team with about 25 members who help with fundraising activities, acting as injured or missing people, maintaining the vehicles and equipment and a multitude of other jobs.
+In addition to the Search and Rescue Team Members we have about 25 Support members who help with fundraising activities, acting as injured or missing people, maintaining the vehicles and equipment and a multitude of other jobs.

 Our call-outs range from people missing on the fells and in and around towns and villages, to people injured walking, biking, climbing and horse riding – even paragliders.
 We assist the other emergency services with tricky evacuations and incidents.
 We also support them during periods of inclement weather by transporting people who are unwell or by getting nurses or doctors to their patients.
 We have an established call-out system with the local councils and housing associations to help their residents during periods of challenging weather.

 Applications can be made to join the team in a support role (Operational Support) or as a hill going (Search and Rescue) member.

 Applications for either role can be made at any time.
 Intakes for Operational Support members occur at various times of the year.
 There is one annual intake for Search and Rescue normally each September.Join Now